 Lanka and Ravana

 Lanka was an idyllic city, created by the celestial architect Vishwakarma himself.
 It was the home of Kuber, the treasurer of the gods, when Ravana demanded Lanka wholly from him, threatening to take it by force.
-Although Ravana usurped Lanka, he was a benevolent and effective ruler.
-Lanka flourished under his rule.
+Ravana usurped Lanka, he was a benevolent and effective ruler and the kingdom flourished under his rule.

 During his immature attempt to seize Kailash, he became a lifelong disciple of Lord Shiva.
 Then, pleased with his resilience and devotion, Shiva gave him the divine sword Chandrahas (Chandra-Moon, Has-laugh, literally ‘the laughter of the moon but referring to the shape formed by a crescent moon which resembles a smile).
 During this incident, he acquired the name ‘Ravana,’ meaning “(He) of the terrifying roar,” given to him by Shiva.